 "This can't be a coincidence," the researchers note, "but rather is due to dark matter's gravity pulling regular matter toward it throughout cosmic history."
 The data extends back to when the universe was roughly half its current age—about 7 billion years ago—showing that this relationship between dark and ordinary matter has persisted for eons.

 Think of dark matter as the cosmic scaffolding.
 Its gravity created the framework, and over billions of years, normal matter—the hydrogen, helium, and heavier elements that make up stars, planets, and us—fell into those gravitational wells.
 Without dark matter's head start, galaxy formation would have been delayed.
 Stars would have ignited later.
-And the heavier elements necessary for rocky planets like Earth might not have been forged in time for life to evolve when it did.
+And the heavier elements necessary for rocky planets like might not have been forged in time for life to evolve when it did.